 13. RETENTION OF TITLE

 (a) Until the Company has received payment in full, in cash or cleared funds, of all sums owed to it on any account by the Buyer, whether arising out of this or any other contract, legal and beneficial title to the Goods shall remain in the Company.
 Such Goods are referred to in this condition as “retained Goods”.

 (i) are held by the Buyer as fiduciary for the Company and the Buyer shall not pledge or in any way charge by way of security for indebtedness, any retained Goods.

-(ii) shall be at the Buyer's risk, insured by the Buyer from the date of delivery at its own expense for their full replacement value against all usual risks; and kept safe in good condition and stored separately and clearly identifiable as the Company's property and with all identifying marks intact and legible; and
+(ii) shall be at the Buyer’s risk, insured by the Buyer from the date of delivery at its own expense for their full replacement value against all usual risks; and kept safe in good condition and stored separately and clearly identifiable as the Company’s property and with all identifying marks intact and legible.

 (iii) may, subject to sub-clause (c) below be used or sold by the Buyer in the ordinary course of its business on the basis that the Buyer shall hold the proceeds of sale in trust for the Company absolutely.

 (c) The Buyer’s powers of use and sale of retained Goods shall terminate:-